svpino/ml.school/README.md

 As soon as you are done with the SageMaker endpoint, make sure you delete it to avoid unnecessary costs.
 Check the [Cleaning Up](#cleaning-up) section for more information.

-## Running Pipelines in Production
+### Running and orchestrating pipelines in AWS Batch and Step Functions

 [Production-grade workflows](https://docs.metaflow.org/production/introduction) should
 be fully automated, reliable, and highly available.
 We can run Metaflow pipelines in